 - Treaties are the legally binding agreements that set out the rights, responsibilities and relationships of First Nations and the federal and provincial governments.

-- OPSBA is working, through its Indigenous Trustees’ Council and in partnership with the Ministry of Education, to enhance the provincial education curriculum in order to support mandatory learning about residential schools, the legacy of colonialism and the rights and responsibilities we all have to each other as treaty people.
+- OPSBA continues to work, through its Indigenous Trustees’ Council, to seek to enhance the provincial education curriculum in order to support mandatory learning about residential schools, the legacy of colonialism and the rights and responsibilities we all have to each other as treaty people.